Demonic Resurrection: The Demon King (2013–2017)

 On 22 May 2014, Demonic Resurrection revealed the artwork and track list for their fourth album titled The Demon King.
 The artwork was, once again, done by Michal ‘Xaay’ Loranc who had done the band's previous album cover for The Return to Darkness.

 The album was released on 13 July in India, 14 July in Europe and 15 July in the US by Candlelight Records and distributed in India by Universal Music.

 The theme of the album was similar to the 'Darkness' trilogy.
 The story is about the resurrection of the Demon King who has awakened on the Earth for the destruction of humankind, the apocalypse.
 Recorded in the year 2013, Daniel Rego is the guitarist credited for the tracks although Nishith Hegde became the new guitarist.

 On 25 May 2014, the band released a preview video for The Demon King on YouTube.

 Viru garnered a lot of praise for his drumming with the media bringing attention to Indian metal through interviews with MensXP.com, Polkacafe and India Today in addition to appearing in an advertisement for Signature whisky.

 Dashavatar (2017–present)

 On 15 March 2017, the band released their latest studio album, named Dashavatar - or the 10 forms - continuing on the use of Hindu mythology, also adapted for their previous album.
+The 10-track record covers the multitudinous forms that mythic god Vishnu takes.
 It was released on Sahil Makhija's Demonstealar Records.
 The album was scored 9/10 by Metal Injection.